NuclearTalent/Bayes2019/installation/index.md

 ### Install multinest

-In order to use `pymultinest`within python you need to have a working version of `multinest`installed and the paths to the libraries setup correctly.
-The following set of commands should wotk
+In order to use `pymultinest`within python you need to have a working version of `multinest`installed and the path to its library setup correctly.
+The following set of commands should work

     git clone https://github.com/JohannesBuchner/MultiNest
     cd MultiNest/build